- Parents Home

 In an atrial septal defect, there's an opening in the wall (septum) between the atria.
 As a result, some oxygenated blood from the left atrium flows through the hole in the septum into the right atrium, where it mixes with oxygen-poor blood and increases the total amount of blood that flows toward the lungs.

 The increased blood flow to the lungs creates a swishing sound, known as a heart murmur.
 The murmur, along with other specific heart sounds, often is the first tip-off to a doctor that a child has an ASD.
 ASDs can be in different places on the atrial septum and can vary in size.

 What Causes Atrial Septal Defects?

 Children with ASDs are born with the defect.
 ASDs happen during fetal development of the heart.
 The heart develops from a large tube, dividing into sections that will eventually become its walls and chambers.
 If there's a problem during this process, a hole can form in the wall that divides the left atrium from the right.

 In some cases, the tendency to develop an ASD might be inherited (genetic).
 Genetic syndromes can cause extra or missing pieces of chromosomes that can be associated with ASD.
 Most ASDs, though, have no clear cause.
 It's also not clear why ASDs are more common in girls than in boys.

 What Are the Signs & Symptoms of an Atrial Septal Defect?

-who have ASDs seem healthy and appear to have no symptoms.
-Most feel well, and grow
+The symptoms caused by an ASD depend on its size and its location.
+Most kids who have ASDs seem healthy and appear to have no symptoms.
+Most grow and gain weight normally.

 How Are Atrial Septal Defects Diagnosed?